Travel Grants

 • Must complete Responsible Conduct of Research (RCR) training.
 This requirement can be met in one of two ways:

-• Online CITI Training – Please follow this link provided by the UNT Office of Research Integrity and Compliance (ORIC) to register for the Responsible Conduct of Research (RCR) course.
+• Online CITI Training – Provided by the UNT Office of Research Integrity and Compliance (ORIC).
 Registration is free for all UNT affiliated students.
 Students will receive a certificate after completing the course, and TGS will keep a record on file to verify completion.

-2. Gather your conference acceptance and workshop requirement information.
-Applications and all Toulouse Graduate School requirements must be fully completed before the deadline to be considered.
+1. Gather your approved degree plan, conference acceptance, and workshop requirement information.
+Applications and all Toulouse Graduate School requirements must be fully completed before the deadline to be considered, including departmental signatures.
 Next, please log in and fill out the online application.

 3. Once your application is submitted, you'll receive a confirmation message.
 Your application will be reviewed during the next evaluation period and you'll be notified of acceptance or denial within four weeks of the submission deadline.